 Use the UW brand color palette.
 Hex colors shown, plus black and white.

-- Headings: Open Sans Light, use initial caps; do not make headings bold
+- Headings: Open Sans Bold, use initial caps; do not make headings bold

 - Links: within body copy should be purple and underlined.